mikeobrien/mikeobrien.github.com/lab/index.md

 ### <a id="supplies"></a> Supplies

-Finding and purchasing supplies can be challenging at first.
+Finding and purchasing materials & supplies can be challenging at first.
 The most cost effective approach, of course, is to buy surplus and [eBay](http://www.ebay.com/) has been the best place I've found for it.
 The following are a few tips for shopping for surplus on eBay:

 - Always checkout the sellers negative and neutral reviews no matter what their feedback score is.
 The feedback score is a pretty poor indicator IMO.
 I've gotten burned a few times and if I would have looked at the negative reviews I would have saved myself a lot of trouble.
 You want to see how they handle customer service when something goes wrong and thats where you will see it.
 Two sellers in particular I would avoid are [supertechshop](http://www.ebay.com/usr/supertechshop) and [svcstore](http://www.ebay.com/usr/svcstore), both eBay stores for [Silicon Valley Compucycle](http://www.svc.com/).
 Read [supertechshop](http://www.ebay.com/usr/supertechshop)'s negative reviews and you'll understand why.